arturteplov/bulk-email-ai-assistant/README.md

 ## Optional AI Personalization

-- Uncomment OpenAI code in script.py and set OPENAI_API_KEY in .env
+- Comment OpenAI code in script.py and unset OPENAI_API_KEY in .env - if you don't need OpenAI API calls
-- AI will rewrite each email to sound friendly and professional
+- If choose with AI, it will rewrite each email to sound friendly and professional

 ## Safety Tips